n123git/YWSaveEditor/docs/general.md

 Also note that all IDs are saved as their CRC-32 Checksum.
 An example of this is location; your Location is stored as the CRC-32 Checksum of it's file name.
 A list of all the file names can be found [here](https://tcrf.net/Notes:Yo-kai_Watch_2).
 And other examples include Items and Yo-kai.

 ## Reigonal Differences:
-* JP copies use cp932 (or code page 932) - which is an extension of SHIFT_JIS, whereas international save files use UTF-8.
+* JP copies use cp932 (or code page 932) for text - which is an extension of SHIFT_JIS, whereas international save files use UTF-8.
 They both have ASCII compatibility (not extended ASCII).
 So the problem is usually worse for JP -> International, than the other way around.

 ### Examples
 The data found in the `game*.yw` and `head.yw` files are, in detail documented in their individual pages: